 When you invest in mutual funds, you have the following advantages:

-Professional management can make a significant difference, especially when it comes to your hard-earned money.
+Professional management can also make a significant difference, especially when it comes to your hard-earned money.
 Expert fund managers with years of experience manage mutual funds.
-After studying the markets, the fund manager and his team take calls on various buying/selling strategies, aligning them with the fund’s objectives.
+After studying the markets, the fund manager and their team take calls on various buying/selling strategies, aligning them with the fund’s objectives.

 During heightened market volatility, professional management helps funds cushion the gains and ensure gains remain protected.
 It also gives you peace of mind as your money is in the hands of experts.